Summarizing Stream Data for Memory-Constrained Online Continual Learning: Experiments

 \subsection{Implementation Details}

 For training the sequential tasks, following~\cite{mai2021supervised}, we adopt a reduced ResNet-18~\cite{he2016deep} architecture for all the experiments.
 In order to simulate the circumstances with restricted memory space, we set the memory size to contain 1, 5 and 10 images per class.
 We also extend the memory space to more ideal settings in the ablation study.
 An SGD optimizer is adopted for parameter updating, with the learning rate set as 0.1.
-By default, SCR~\cite{mai2021supervised} is adopted as the baseline, and the standard SCR training settings are adopted including training objectives $\mathcal{L}_t$ and $\mathcal{L}_m$.
+By default, SCR~\cite{mai2021supervised} is adopted as the baseline, together with its training settings including objectives $\mathcal{L}_t$ and $\mathcal{L}_m$.

 For the stream data summarizing, a 3-layer ConvNet is employed to extract the features and calculate the training gradients~\cite{zhao2021dataset,kim2022dataset}.
 An SGD optimizer with a learning rate $\eta$ of 0.01 and a momentum of 0.9 is employed to update the summarizing model as in Eq.~\ref{eq:theta}.
 The training objective $\mathcal{L}^{'}_t(\cdot;\cdot)$ is set as the standard cross entropy loss.
 The distance metric $\mathbf{D}$ is set as the euclidean distance.
 The summarizing interval $\tau$ is set as 6 and the similarity matching coefficient $\gamma$ is set as 1.
-More implementation details are provided in the supplementary material.